jcpaik/sofa-manuscript/vault/a. Angle hypothesis/10. Balanced Sofas/xx. Balanced polygon sofas (old).md

 The issue is that, as we tweak the values of $h$ to $h'$, there might not be a corresponding cap $K' \in \mathcal{K}_\Theta$ such that $h'$ is the support function $p_{K'}$.
 After making such an adjustment from $h$ to $h'$, we also need to construct back a cap $K'' \in \mathcal{K}_\Theta$ so that $\mathcal{A}_\Theta(K'') > \mathcal{A}_\Theta(K)$.

-- pushout -> preserves cap.
-- outer edges of K <= inner edges of niche => should be that the outer edge of something is strictly larger. for the 'bands',

 We do this process by extending the polygon cap space $\mathcal{K}_\Theta$ to larger spaces $\mathcal{K}_\Theta'$ and $\mathcal{H}_\Theta$ successively. $\mathcal{K}_\Theta'$ is the space of _extended caps_ defined in XX. $\mathcal{H}_\Theta$ is the space of functions $h : \Theta^* \to \mathbb{R}$ that may or may not be .
 We will have a chain of injections $\mathcal{K}_\Theta \to \mathcal{K}_\Theta' \to \mathcal{H}_\Theta$ where the map $\mathcal{K}_\Theta \to \mathcal{H}_\Theta$ is the support function $K \mapsto h = p_K$.
 The area functional $\mathcal{A}_\Theta$ is then naturally extended from $\mathcal{K}_\Theta$ to $\mathcal{H}_\Theta$.
 Take any $K \in \mathcal{K}_\Theta$ which is not balanced.
 We will make small adjustment to $K$ to construct a $h \in \mathcal{H}_\Theta$ with larger $\mathcal{A}_\Theta(h)$ than $\mathcal{A}_\Theta(K)$.
 Then we will successively find $K' \in \mathcal{K}_\Theta'$ and $K'' \in \mathcal{K}_\Theta$ such that $\mathcal{A}_\Theta(h) \leq \mathcal{A}_\Theta(K') \leq \mathcal{A}_\Theta(K'')$, reducing the new example to while keeping the area.
 Consequently, we find a $K'' \in \mathcal{K}_\Theta$ with a larger $\mathcal{A}_\Theta$ than $K \in \mathcal{K}_\Theta$, completing the proof.

 # Extensions of the Cap Space